0 / 0

 • Write to a new database table

-Select a connection and a schema, and enter the name of the output table to be created.
+Select a connection.
+Depending on the selected connection, select a schema, or select a catalog and a schema.
+Then, enter the name of the output table to be created.

 When you run the rule, this new output table is also added to your project as a data asset.